RusandeKodare/CSharpLaborationQuality/README.md

 2. **View and Manage Users**:
     - Users are displayed in a table, showing their basic information.
     - Clicking the **plus (+)** icon shows additional details about a user.
-    - Users can be deleted by clicking the **minus (-)** icon next to their name.
+    - Users can be deleted by clicking the **minus (-)** icon next to their name (only created users).

 3. **To-Do List**:
     - Users can manage their To-Do list by adding new tasks.
 The tasks are saved and persist across page reloads.
-    - To add a new item, users simply enter the task and click **Save**.
+    - To add a new item, navigate to the table where the specific user is and click the plus sign.
+This will open up additional information about the suer.
+You will then be able to see the Todo-list button.
+    -
 4. **Edit User**:
-    - Users can edit their personal details by clicking the **Edit** button next to their profile.
+    - Users can edit their personal details by clicking the **Edit** button next to their profile (only created users).
     - This brings up a form where they can modify fields like name, age, email, city, etc.

 5. **Music Player**:
     - A song is embedded and plays continuously on the website, regardless of which page the user navigates to.

 6. **API Integration**:
-    - The **Fetch Users** button allows users to fetch dynamic user data from an external API.
+    - The **Fetch Users** page allows users to fetch dynamic user data from an external API.
     - This populates the user table with fresh data and allows the user to interact with it.

 ## How to Use: